OutSystems/docs-product/src/develop/data/offline/sync-checklist.md

 :   Sometimes the app can be improved so that conflicts between the local and server data never happen.
 Consider whether conflicts are essential to the use case.
 For example, maybe the last-write-wins is a pattern that suits most of the needs or editing can be locked while the device is offline.

 If the business logic needs to deal with data conflicts, does the UX support the conflict management?
 :   If data conflicts are part of your business case you should ensure that the user data is never lost because of a poor UX.
-The end-users should be clear about the consequences of the actions they choose and be informed of the sync status.
+The end users should be clear about the consequences of the actions they choose and be informed of the sync status.

 Do all synced local entities have their own action in OfflineDataSync folder?
 :   Instead of placing all your logic for synced local entities in the default OfflineDataSync action, you should create individual actions in the same folder to sync each local entity.
 This helps to keep the sync logic organized and enables running syncs in a granular, controlled way.